crismorillo01/Big-Data-Technologies-Project/README.md

 - **Docker / Docker Compose**

-  This version uses the image defined in `Dockerfile` and the service configuration in `docker-compose.yml`, so it does not need the local `.venv` or `JAVA_HOME` setup.
+  This option uses the image defined in `Dockerfile` and the service configuration in `docker-compose.yml`, so it does not need the local `.venv` or `JAVA_HOME` setup.
 Docker Desktop or the Docker daemon must be running when the job fires.